paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-041-food-for-peace.md

 Subsec. (g).
 Pub.
 L. 115–334, § 3302(4), substituted “2023” for “2018”.

 Subsec. (j)(3).
 Pub.
 L. 115–334, § 3302(5), substituted “April 1” for “December 1”, inserted dash after “the Senate” and subpar.
-(A) designation before“a list”, substituted “approved during the prior fiscal year” for “approved to date for the fiscal year”, and added subpars.
+(A) designation before “a list”, substituted “approved during the prior fiscal year” for “approved to date for the fiscal year”, and added subpars.
 (B) and (C).

 Subsec. (k).
 Pub.
 L. 115–334, § 3302(6), substituted “2023” for “2018”.